3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Numerical 3D radiative transfer

 where $\gamma_R$ for natural damping and $\gamma_n$ for pressure broadening, $n$ being the impact parameter.
 The Doppler broadening is due to the thermal and non-thermal (microturbulence) motions of atoms:

 with $m$ the mass of the atom under consideration.
 The parameter $v_{\rm mic}$ is the microturbulence velocity, which is defined as the parameter describing qualitatively random motions on scales \emph{smaller} than the photon mean free path.
+The concept of micro-turbulence will be described in more detail in the next section (Sect. \ref{sec:velocities}).

 Doppler broadening arises because the observer sees the integrated radiation from particles moving with different velocities along the \emph{line-of-sight}.
 It is described by a Gaussian profile:

 The Voigt profile, i.e., the convolution of a Gaussian and a Lorentzian profile is described as:

 where $q = \nu/\nu_0 - 1$, $q_D = \Delta\nu_D/\nu_0$, and (in 1D static model atmospheres, for 3D RT in convective models see below) $u = q/q_D$, and $a = \gamma/q_D$.